Hubertus Hoffmann

-Activities as university student and young scientist
+Activities as university student, and young scientist

 Hoffmann was born in Göttingen.
 He studied Law, History, and Political Science at the University of Bonn and worked as an advisor in the European Parliament (Office of Prof. Hans-Gert Poettering, later President of the European Parliament), the German Bundestag (State Secretary of Defense Peter Kurt Würzbach, MP) and the U.S. Senate (Sam Nunn, Gary Hart) in defense and foreign affairs.

 Hoffmann was Research Fellow at the Center for Strategic & International Studies (CSIS), Georgetown University.
 Hoffmann holds a Ph.D. in Political Science with summa cum laude (Prof. Karl Dietrich Bracher, University of Bonn, Germany) and is a lawyer as well.
 He is a reserve officer in the German Army (Bundeswehr).

-Journalist, manager and investor
+Journalist, manager, and investor

+In his early years he worked as a journalist in the White House Press Corps, as an editor for ZDF (1988-1990), the largest TV station in Europe.

 Since 1995 Hoffmann has worked as an entrepreneur and investor in different funds.
 His entrepreneurial track record includes New Media Digital GmbH (1996), MBI/MBO, Loewe Opta GmbH (1996) and Internet Media House AG (1998-2001).
 From 1996 to 2000 he was founder and CEO of InternetMediaHouse AG and a large investor and member of the Executive Board at Loewe TV company.
-Before that he had worked as a journalist in the White House Press Corps, as an editor for ZDF (1988-1990), the largest TV station in Europe.

 He then became CEO of the radio business of the Georg von Holtzbrink Publishing Group, and later Managing Director for New Media in the Burda Publishing Group in Munich, building up 15 companies for new media in Europe from 1993 to 1995.
 In 2005 he became co-founder of German Capital Group (GCG) which invested from 2005 to 2007 Euro 3.3 bn in companies like Volkswagen, BASF, ThyssenKrupp, Lanxess and Siemens.
 Since 1995 Hoffmann is founder and investor in several internet-companies in Europe, Silicon Valley and China.